jasp-stats/jaspMachineLearning/inst/help/mlClassificationBoosting.md

 - ROC curves: Displays ROC curves for each class predicted against all other classes.
 - Andrews curves: Is a way to visualize structure in high-dimensional data.
 Lines that cluster are observations that are more alike.
 - Deviance: Shows the prediction error plotted against the number of trees.
-- Relative influence: Shows the relative influence of the predictors.
+- Relative influence: Shows the relative influence of the features.
 - Decision boundary matrix: Creates a *n* x *n* plot that visualizes how every observation would be classified if predicted through the current model.
 Boundaries between classes are visualized.
-Can only be made for numeric predictors.
+Can only be made for numeric features.

 ### Data Split Preferences
 #### Holdout Test Data